SystemsApproach/private5g/core.rst

 desired state, Magma ensures that the receiver comes back into sync with the sender once it is able to receive messages again.

+As described, this approach might appear inefficient because it implies sending complete state information rather than incremental updates.
+However, at the scale of an AGW, which handles on the order of hundreds to thousands of subscribers, it is possible to encode the state efficiently enough to overcome this drawback.
+With the benefit of experience, mechanisms have been added to Magma to avoid overloading the orchestrator, which has state related to all subscribers in the network.

+..
+This is a hand wave because the only documentation I can find for this is either out of date or in the code itself.

-This approach is hardly novel but differs from typical 3GPP systems.
-It allows Magma to tolerate occasional communication failures (caused by poor quality backhaul, for example) or component outages due to software restarts, hardware failures, and so on.
+The desired state approach is hardly novel but differs from typical 3GPP systems.
+It allows Magma to tolerate occasional communication failures or component outages due to software restarts, hardware failures, and so on.
 Limiting the scope of 3GPP protocols to the very edge of the network is what enables Magma to rethink the state synchronization model.
 The team that worked on Magma describe their approach in more detail in their NSDI paper.

 .. _reading_magma:
 .. admonition:: Further Reading